What is Milk Kefir?

 Milk Kefir History and Benefits.

 Milk kefir history is rich in speculation and fascination.
-It is said to originate from the Caucasus Mountains in origin and passed on through cultures from there.
+It is said to originate from the Caucasus Mountains in origin an estimated thousand years ago and passed on through cultures from there approximately since early 1900s.
 Milk kefir has consistently been prized for it’s health promoting benefits and uses.
 Given the recent discovery of antibiotics, in comparison to the long-standing history of milk kefir, it is of no surprise that we as a collective are returning to this olden-time health food to restore what has been disrupted.
 The key benefit of consuming homemade milk kefir is an improvement in the health of your digestion and flora balance.
 Milk kefir contains strains of lactobacillus, bifidobacterium, as well as making vitamins and minerals contained within the milk bio-available for digestion.
 Anecdotal evidence also suggests that drinking milk kefir helps to alleviate food allergies, something that I have personally experienced to be true.

 As with any fermented food, when beginning to eat it, it is best to start slow.
 I am unaware of any adverse reactions to eating homemade milk kefir, but in general it is always best to start small and slow.
 One of my favorite ways to use milk kefir is as a salad dressing, especially coleslaw.
 Cow milk kefir gives the dressing a rich creamy texture, an added sour flavor, and the bacteria helps to digest the raw cabbage which is often a food that triggers bloating in some.
 With the built-in probiotic, so-to-speak, this will help to digest the food more easily while tasting amazing.